 Yucaipa in San Bernardino County, California — The American West (Pacific Coastal)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow Yucaipa Adobe (within shouting distance of this marker); The Greenspot Market (approx. 3.4 miles away); Kimberly Crest (approx. 4.2 miles away); Lincoln Memorial Shrine (approx. 5.1 miles away); A.K.
-Smiley Public Library (approx. 5.2 miles away); Site of First Lugonia, Now Redlands, District School (approx. 5.3 miles away); Henry Harbinson Sinclair (approx. 5.8 miles away); Saahatpa (approx. 6½ miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Yucaipa Rancheria (within shouting distance The Greenspot Market (approx. 3.4 miles away); Mill Creek Zanja (approx. 3.8 miles away); Kimberly Crest (approx. 4.3 miles away); Lincoln Memorial Shrine (approx. 5.2 miles away); A.K.
+Smiley Public Library (approx. 5.2 miles away); Site of First Lugonia, Now Redlands, District School (approx. 5.3 miles away); Henry Harbinson Sinclair (approx. 5.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 756 times since then and 30 times this year.
-Photos: 1, 2. submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
-3, 4, 5. submitted on December 24, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on December 18, 2019.
+This page originally submitted on December 28, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 652 times since then and 5 times this year.
+Last updated on December 18, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2. submitted on December 28, 2011, by Michael Kindig of Long Beach, California.
+3. submitted on January 2, 2012, by Michael Kindig of Long Beach, California. • J. Makali Bruton was the editor who published this page.